G0PLY/DCLXVI_X/README.md

 Items with magic must be equipped to see what spell it has (no more Staff of Healing type names),

-Players start with 100gp and no items,
+Players start with 1000gp and no items,

 Increased curse chances on items,

 Removed most type restrictions on item prefix/suffix,

-Increased level cap (100, softcap currently 70),
+Increased level cap 100,

 Reduced stat gain (3 per lv, elixers needed to max stats),